ethz-asl/wavemap/docs/pages/installation/python.rst

       rm -rf build  # Only needed if you previously built pywavemap differently pip3 install --no-build-isolation -Ceditable.rebuild=true -ve .

 In this mode, code changes are automatically rebuilt whenever pywavemap is imported into a Python session.
+Note that the rebuild message is quite verbose.
+You can suppress it by passing ``-Ceditable.verbose=false`` as an additional argument to ``pip3 install``.